 If you’re significantly less experienced, the opposite-role partner may feel like their time with the selected partner is being stolen from them.
 That’s not to say that they are a dance snob – but expectations for what the dance will be like are often set early on.
 So, if I’m dancing with My Favourite Lead Ever to a Great Song and I’m stolen by someone who has been dancing two months, it may be a bit jarring even if I would really enjoy dancing with them to a different song.

-The person you want to steal is Super In-Demand compared to their partner
+The person you want to steal is not Super In-Demand compared to their partner

 We have all had a dance with a person we are really excited about.
 Maybe they’re your teacher or idol that you only get to dance with once a year.
 Whatever the situation, it’s usually a bad idea to cut into a dance where a person clearly is having that once-an-event/year/lifetime dance.